enze-chen/mi-book-2021/week_3/14/final_presentations.md

 After three weeks of intense focus on MI, you're ready to showcase what you've learned in your self-directed research projects.
 We'll be starting final presentations on Zoom at 3:00PM PDT and you're welcome to invite family and friends to this event! 🙌

-Before then, please [edit this page on GitHub](https://github.com/enze-chen/mi-book/blob/master/week_3/14/final_presentations.md) to add (everything in square brackets):
+Before then, please [edit this page on GitHub](https://github.com/enze-chen/mi-book/blob/master/week_3/14/final_presentations.md) to add everything in square brackets:

 - Your emoji
 - Presentation title